shivdatt/simple-email-workflow/README.md

 You can create subdirectories within the SASS folder to hold any partials.
 Make sure to precede the name of a partial with an underscore, e.g. `_typography_.scss`.

-## Local Build to preferred email platform
+## Local build to preferred email platform

 #### Development
 while building the template